 This was posted on the official Monkees Facebook page today:

-Neil Young was a session musician on several Monkees tracks, including "As We Go Along" from the Head soundtrack, and Davy's "You and I" from Instant Replay.
+The legendary Neil Young acted as a session musician on several Monkees recordings, including "As We Go Along" (from Head) and Davy's "You and I" from Instant Replay.

 This review appeared in the November/December 2010 issue of Shindig! magazine.
 For easier reading, click on the image, and then click on it again.